L09224/book-tracker/README.md

 # Credits and Acknowledgments

 - Thank you to Lewis Dillon for all the help, as well as David Calikes for being there for any issues that popped up.
-Also a big thank you yo our CI cohort, who have been a wonderful group always ready to help classmates
+Also a big thank you to our CI cohort, who have been a wonderful group always ready to help classmates
 - Django Documentation
 - we3schools
 - Code Institute: Love Running, I think before I blog